 Last week, the committee’s final testimony came from small school districts and charter schools that had innovative programs for minority children.
 The speakers included Charlotte-Mecklenburg Superintendent Clayton Wilcox, who was invited to discuss a public-private partnership program in his district and not the school system itself.
 It was the first time the committee had heard from anyone representing either of the districts most likely to be broken up, if secession becomes legal in North Carolina.
-Only four of the committee’s 13 members showed up.
+Only four of the committee’s

 Mark Your Calendars!

 Meets at Courthouse in Beaufort.
 Agenda, Minutes, Video.

 Meets at Unitarian Coastal Fellowship, Morehead City.
 Facebook for more info.

 Next scheduled meeting for OUR REVOLUTION Carteret County will be at 6 pm at the Webb Library in beautiful downtown Morehead City.

 Please bring a friend or 5 with you!